Sumitkc74/cs11a/README.md

 ## ISSUES

+Need to look into
 - codespace auto completing lines of codes.
+- try to disable copolit

+- Azure payment plan

+HOS01  - updated
 - opening same codespace for the second time, not a new one

-- try to disable copolit

-HOS01
 - sync not shown

-HOS03
+HOS03 - updated
-in Membership.py
- - printing {a} might give more context in just a.

 in Userinput.py
  - use ','  instead of concatenation '+' when printing
  - output screenshot might be different from code

-HOS04
+HOS04  - updated
- - sortTuple.py (hos last line instruction, changing to 1 just sorts by second element - no error)
+ - sortTuple.py (hos last line instruction unclear)

+HOS08
+- click on Azure students to avoid pay

+HOS09  - updated
+- statements not complete (missing ')' or ',' or ';')